(NEW THIS YEAR: The 2018 AAPA Convention has its own website! Please see details below for link and proposal submission instructions.)

 INTERACTIVE SESSIONS * DIFFICULT DIALOGUES * SYMPOSIA * POSTERS

-Proposals may address, but are not limited to, the following topics within AAPI Psychology:
+Proposals may address, but are not limited to, the following topics within AAPI mental health:

-Research or outreach with underrepresented AAPI groups (Southeast Asian, Pacific Islanders, LGBTQ, Multiracial People, and Women etc.)
+- Research/outreach with underrepresented AAPI groups (Southeast Asian, Pacific Islanders, LGBTQ, etc.)

 - Collaborative and interdisciplinary work examining the diversity of the AAPI community

-- Research, outreach and other topics involving the LGBTQ community
+- Research, outreach and other topics involving the LGBTQIA+ communities

-- Social reform, public policy, and political action (involvement of Asian Americans in current political movements)
+- Social reform, public policy, and political action (involvement of AAPIs in current national and international political movements)